Jason Robert Brown: Career

 Brown went back to working with Daisy Prince for his third major show The Last Five Years, for which he wrote the book as well as songs.
 Inspired by his own failed first marriage, the show is a two-person musical that tells the history of a relationship from two different perspectives.
 The male's narrative begins at the beginning of the story and progresses through marriage, infidelity, and divorce, while the female narrative begins at the end of the relationship and ends with the couple's first date; the two actors' only direct interaction takes place midpoint, during the wedding sequence.
 The original Chicago cast consisted of Norbert Leo Butz and Lauren Kennedy, with Sherie Rene Scott over the New York run.
 The Last Five Years received mixed critical reviews and was not a commercial success, lasting only two months off-Broadway, although Brown garnered 2 Drama Desk Awards for music and lyrics.
 Additionally, due to the cast recording featuring Scott and Butz, the show has gained popularity among contemporary musical theatre aficionados and is an oft-performed piece in regional and community theatres.
 A film version of the show, featuring Anna Kendrick and Jeremy Jordan, was released in February 2015.

 Brown contributed several songs to the Broadway flop Urban Cowboy.
 He had worked as an orchestrator with director Phillip Oesterman on the Off-Broadway musical New York Rock, and Oesterman called on him to help him out with Urban Cowboy.
 Urban Cowboy had been denied the use of the Clint Black catalog, and Brown came in and wrote a few songs (with help from director Lonny Price, who replaced Oesterman after he died).
 The show was nominated, with 30 other composers, for the 2003 Tony Award for Best Musical Score, losing out to Hairspray.

 In June 2005, Brown released a solo album, entitled Wearing Someone Else's Clothes.

 In December 2005, his Chanukah Suite received its world premiere with two performances by the Los Angeles Master Chorale at the Walt Disney Concert Hall.

 He also teaches courses in musical theatre performance and composition at the University of Southern California.
 Brown is an active performer of his own work, singing and playing the piano with or without his band, the Caucasian Rhythm Kings (Gary Sieger, guitar, and Randy Landau, bass).

 Brown's tween-oriented musical 13 premiered at the Mark Taper Forum in Los Angeles, CA on January 7, 2007.
 It opened on Broadway October 5, 2008, at the Bernard B. Jacobs Theatre, and closed on January 4, 2009.
+The film adaptation, retitled 13: The Musical, was released in August 2022.